RUN AN EVENT IN YOUR COMMUNITY

 Students everywhere deserve the tools necessary to succeed in school and beyond.
 Support students in your local community by donating supplies–books, pencils, notebooks, rulers—to their classroom.
 Spend time with your chapter learning about the achievement gap and what you can do to ensure that every student has an equal opportunity to succeed.

 While Alephs and BBGs connect through a lot of things; food and the Jewish future are two of our favorites.
-Taste of BBYO combines the two by bringing you a fun and delicious chapter program about the global Jewish community, as well as ideas about how to be support meaningful Jewish experiences around the world.
+Taste of BBYO combines the two by bringing you a fun and delicious chapter program about the global Jewish community, as well as ideas about how to best support and engage with our growing Jewish communities around the world.